onlexnet/sin-net-reports/infra/README.md

 * apply changes on production manually
     **terraform apply -var-file prd.tfvars**
-    where subscription_id will be used as subscription for created resources (especially resource group)

 **terraform plan** to see plan of changes for your current desired infrastructure